-- Check the design and formatting and that all sections were correctly completed.
+- Check the design and formatting and ensure that all sections were correctly completed.

 - Have you included the strongest relevant skills?

-Your resume is what should be on your LinkedIn profile too.
+You could also publish your resume on your LinkedIn profile.
 Send a personalized invitation to the principal or recruiter to join your network a week or so before the interview.
-They probably won’t join, but they will take note of your proactive professionalism.
+They probably won’t join, but they will note your proactive professionalism.

 Most organizations have moved to Zoom, Skype, or other online interview formats.
 It’s thus not only ESL and online teachers who need to know what the minimum technical requirements and setup need to be.